 This is a shawabty belonging to Queen Maleteral I. The female figure wears a bag wig.
 The shawabty is uninscribed.
 The arms are crossed and the hands are right over left.
 One hoe is held in the right hand and rests on the left shoulder, the left hand holds a cord to a small bag slung over the right shoulder.
 The figure has a back pillar and a base.
-The tip of the nose is worn and the base is very thin.
+There is a dark discoloration overall.
+The tip of the nose is chipped.

 The ancient Nubians included shawabtys in their tombs only in the Napatan Period, about 750–270 B.C.
 These funerary figurines are based on Egyptian shawabtys, but differ from them in many features of their iconography.
 For instance, the known Nubian examples are only from royal tombs.
 Also, they have unique texts, implements, and poses and are known to have the largest number of shawabtys included in one tomb.
 Their function, it is assumed, was the same as that of the Egyptian shawabty, namely to magically animate in the Afterlife in order to act as a proxy for the deceased when called upon to tend to field labor or other tasks.
 This expressed purpose was sometimes written on the shawabty itself in the form of a “Shawabty Spell,” of which versions of various lengths are known.
 Shorter shawabty inscriptions could also just identify the deceased by name and, when applicable, title(s).
 However, many shawabtys carry no text at all.
 The ideal number of such figurines to include in a tomb or burial seems to have varied during different time periods.